chaturay/serverless-artillery/README.md

 Options:
-  -r, --region  The region to invoke the function in.                   [string] -s, --script  The Artillery script to execute.                        [string]
+  -r, --region  The region to invoke the function in.                   [string] -s, --script  The Artillery script to execute.                        [string] -a, --acceptance Run script in acceptance mode.                       [none]
 ```

 #### remove